What are custom visuals in Power BI and where can I get them?

 Samples for Power BI visuals

-Each Power BI visual on AppSource has a data sample that illustrates how the visual works.
-To download the sample, in the AppSource select a Power BI visual and from the Try a sample section, click the sample report link.
+Each Power BI visual on AppSource has a sample report you can download that illustrates how the visual works.
+To download the sample report, in the AppSource select a Power BI visual and select the Download Sample link.

-Power BI admins approve and deploy Power BI visuals into their organization.
-This allows report authors to easily discover, update, and use these Power BI visuals.
+Power BI admins can approve and deploy Power BI custom visuals for their organization.
+Report authors can easily discover, update, and use these Power BI visuals.
 Admins can easily manage these visuals with actions such as updating versions, disabling and enabling Power BI visuals.

-To access the organizational store, in the Visualization pane click the ellipsis, then select Get more visuals.
+To access the organizational store, in the Visualization pane select the ellipsis, then select Get more visuals.

 When the Power BI visuals window appears, select the My organization tab.